 Preheat oven to 350 degrees F.

 Over low heat (or if you have a double boiler) melt butter and then mix in chocolate until melted and smooth.
 This can also be done in the microwave in 20-30 sec intervals while mixing.
 Set chocolate/butter aside to cool slightly.
-Sift together the flour, cocoa powder, salt, and baking powder and set aside.
+Sift together the flour, cocoa powder, salt, and baking soda and set aside.
 Beat together sugar, eggs, and vanilla until eggs are completely mixed in.
 Gradually add the dry ingredients to the sugar/eggs/vanilla, then slowly pour in the chocolate/butter.
 Bake 20-30 minutes.
 Start to keep an eye on them at 20 minutes.
 You do not want to over bake these!
 A toothpick inserted into the middle should come out slightly clean.
-Brownies will continue to cook inside the pan after removed.

 Allow brownies to cool before serving.
 Or if you’re like me and my family, allow about 5 minutes of cool time, and then proceed to stuff your face, lol!